nmrenyi/nmrenyi/README.md

 I grew up watching soft white clouds wandering around the blue sky, lying on the warm grassland in Hohhot, Inner Mongolia, China.

-Feel free to contact me by [renyi1006@gmail.com](mailto:renyi1006@gmail.com).
+Feel free to contact me by [bonjour@renyi.ch](mailto:bonjour@renyi.ch).
 I'm always open to conversations and collaboration.

 I always believe, including research and technology, there stands a colourful world for us to **EXPLORE** and to **CREATE**!